fusijie/Cocos2dx-Issue/EditBox-PopScene-bug/README.md

 `Issue:` the editbox is invalid to key anything once you pushScene and popScene on the Mac platform.

+the error log is

+>NSSecureTextFieldCell detected a field editor ((null)) that is not a NSTextView subclass designed to work with the cell.
+Ignoring...

 `platform:` Mac

 `reproduce:`